 The minimum diameter of all storm sewers (except for sub-drains) shall be 12 inches.
 When the minimum 12-inch diameter pipe will not limit the rate of release to the required amount, the rate of release for detention storage shall be controlled by an orifice plate or other device, subject to acceptance of the Town of McCordsville.
-The minimum diameter for sub-drains shall be 8 inches and dual wall pipe.
+The minimum diameter for sub-drains shall be 8 inches.